 Year 9 students have access in school to careers advice via their tutors, Pastoral Leaders, and Key Stage Directors and there are also resources available via Yes East Sussex (Youth Employability Service) who are offering online video support: https://www.community360.org.uk/

-There are three main pathways available at Seahaven Academy, designed to meet the academic needs of all our students and to ensure a broad and balanced curriculum is provided for everyone:
+There are two main pathways available at Seahaven Academy, designed to meet the academic needs of all our students and to ensure a broad and balanced curriculum is provided for everyone:

 - EBACC pathway: students study the core curriculum plus Geography or History, and also French at GCSE level.
 In addition, one other optional subject is chosen.

 - Attainment pathway: students study the core curriculum plus Geography or History.
 Most students will study French (if appropriate) and one other optional subject choice.

 What do you have to study?

 At Key Stage 4 it is compulsory for all students to study English, Mathematics, Science, PE, RS (Beliefs, Ethics and Philosophy), PSHE and Geography or History.